 High-Level Comparison

-Understanding the core differences between Link AI and Sierra helps organizations make informed decisions about which platform aligns with their needs.
+Understanding the core differences between Link Agent and Sierra helps organizations make informed decisions about which platform aligns with their needs.

 |---|---|---|